AppDaemon/appdaemon/docs/CONFIGURE.rst

     token: ABCDEF

-A real token will be a lot longer than this and will consist of a string of random letters and numbers, for example:
+A real token will be a lot longer than this and will consist of a string of random letters and numbers.
+For example:

-``eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiIwZmRkYmE0YTM0MTY0M2U2ODg5NDdiNmYxNjlkM2IwOSIsImlhdCI6MTUzOTU0NzM4NCwiZXhwIjoxODU0OTA3Mzg0fQ.zNwQqxKkx2ppUIS9Mm7rSLFiyaTNDP5HIlg7_SnxsS8``
+``eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiIwZmRkYmE0YTM0MTY0...``

 4. A reference to your new token will be shown in the Long-Lived tokens section, and you can revoke access via this token at any time by pressing the delete icon.
 The token will last for 10 years.